Nemuri no Mori

 Nemuri no Mori (眠りの森 ～新参者スペシャル, Nemuri no Mori - Shinzanmono Special) is a 2014 Japanese feature-special directed by Nobuhiro Doi.
-It is based on the novel "Nemuri no Mori" by Keigo Higashino.
+It is based on the novel "Nemuri no Mori" (lit.
+Forest of Sleep) by Keigo Higashino.

 Plot

 A man is found dead in an office of the Takayanagi Ballet Company.
 The suspect, who a dancer in the company, is found lying down unconscious in the same room.
 According to the suspect, the man was a robber who had tried to attack her.
 She insists that in self-defence, she hit him on the head and killed him.
-After a series of investigations, suspicions surrounding her clam begins to surface.
+After a series of investigations, suspicions surrounding her claim begin to surface.
 Later on, the director of the Takayanagi Ballet Company is poisoned to death.
 Are the cases related?